Bororiet: Customs

 People of the same oreet were not necessarily restricted to one bororiet, people could and still change bororiet, due to migration, without necessarily changing their oreet.
 However, some families were advised, perhaps to avoid recurrent catastrophes, not to live in a certain bororiet.
-For example, if one's family lived in one bororiet but was haunted by repetitive deaths that pointed to a curse, a ceremony reminiscent of 'Kap Kiyai' was performed to allow the family to change their bororiet by "crossing a river" in the context of ma yaitoos miat aino which literally means that eath does not cross a river (body of water).
+For example, if one's family lived in one bororiet but was haunted by repetitive deaths that pointed to a curse, a ceremony reminiscent of 'Kap Kiyai' was performed to allow the family to change their bororiet by "crossing a river" in the context of ma yaitoos miat aino which literally means that death does not cross a river (body of water).
 This elaborate ceremony was called raret (rar means trim or cut off).
 A family with a name Kirorei probably indicates a case of bororiet change which came about as a result of rareet (chopping off).
 A case in point is the long-standing banning of Kap Matelong (and all Kipkenda?) from inhabiting Chesumei which is populated by the relatively obscure but conservative bororiosiek of Cheptol, Kapno and Tibingot.